Natural Sleep Aids

 - Exercise early in the day, though not close to bedtime

 - Learn and practice relaxation techniques regularly

 - Take a warm bath with Epsom salts or Dead Sea Salts before bed

 - Sleep in the dark, turn off electrical sources of light

-- Sleep in a noise free environment – use a white nose machine if there is ambient noise
+- Sleep in a noise-free environment – use a white noise machine if there is ambient noise

 - Dim computer screens and reduce light an hour before bedtime

 Some herbs are natural sleep aids.
 The act of making herbal tea slows down the body and the mind.
 Making herbal tea is a bedtime ritual that can help with insomnia and promote relaxation before bed.
 What herbs to include, though, can be problematic.
 Not all herbs work the same way for everyone.